Table of contents

 Configuration UI

-Be aware that Triggered Actions feature works only when item versioning is enabled.
+Triggered Actions feature works only when item versioning is enabled.

 By default, all Background Features executions: Aggregation, Metadata Inheritance, Calculated Expressions, Scheduled Actions, and Triggered Actions - don't activate triggered action execution.

-It is visible on UI only if versioning is enabled.
+Note: This option is visible on UI only if versioning is enabled.

 The best practice is to use it together with a condition on field change in triggered action configuration.
 It allows to reduce unneeded executions.